 Is It Worth It?

-It goes without saying that having an MFA from an accredited university carries good street cred, and the intense and exciting education and literary opportunity that comes with the period of time spent earning it is undeniably valuable.
+It goes without saying that having an MFA from an accredited university carries great street cred, and the intense and exciting education and literary opportunity that comes with the period of time spent earning it is undeniably valuable.

 Yet there’s also no guarantee that shifting your life around to spend all of that time and money will launch a career.
 Or even a book.
 When you’re young and untethered, it may be just the thing.
 A mature learner, however, may need to ask: at what real cost is the MFA?